New Mexico chile: Hatch chile

 Hatch chile refers to varieties of species of the genus Capsicum which are grown in the Hatch Valley, an area stretching north and south along the Rio Grande from Arrey, New Mexico, in the north to Tonuco Mountain to the southeast of Hatch, New Mexico.
 The soil and growing conditions in the Hatch Valley create a unique terroir which contributes to the flavor of chile grown there.
 Most of the varieties of chile cultivated in the Hatch Valley have been developed at New Mexico State University over the last 130 years.

 Hatch chile can be purchased locally in many parts of the Southwest.
 Some distributors use the "Hatch" name, but do not actually grow and process their chile in the Hatch Valley.
 To protect Hatch and other New Mexican growers, state legislators passed a 2012 law prohibiting the sale in New Mexico of chile described as "New Mexican" unless grown in New Mexico or marked with a prominent "Not grown in New Mexico" disclaimer.
 Chile grown around the town are marketed under the name of the town, and are often sold fresh-roasted in New Mexico and nationwide in late summer and early autumn.

+In 2013, a group of local growers formed a non-profit association and filed for a federal Certification mark to certify the regional origin of chile grown in the Hatch Valley.